Igalia/explainers/custom-protocol-handlers/PredefinedHandlers/README.md

   };
 ```

-### New list: schemes with Predefined Handlers

-The idea behind this proposal is to define a new list of schemes with a custom protocol handler that we want to install as Predefined Handler.

-The ```ProtocolHandlerReggistry``` class will be the responsible of using this list to install the predefined handlers, in the way, and under the constraints, explained before.

 ## Motivation

 There are different aspects of this proposals that could be used to motivate its consideration and eventually, after some iterations to polish its design and implementation, its integration into the Chromium codebase.

 ### Code easier to maintain

 Predefined Handlers is a feature that fits quite well in the general purpose of a Chrome Embedder browser.
-The mentioned case of ChromeOS Ash is a good example, where 2 very specific schemes are handled accordingly to the OS specific needs.
+The mentioned case of *ChromeOS Ash* is a good example, where 2 very specific schemes are handled accordingly to the OS specific needs:

+* **mailto** - This scheme have a handler that forwards the request via *HTTPS* to the *mail.google.com* site.
+* **webcal** - The handler of this scheme forwards the request via *HTTPS* to the *google.com/calendar* site.

 It's sensible to assume that inside the limited scope of a Chrome Embedder app (browser or webview) we can relax the privacy and security checks defined in the Custom Handlers spec for the registerProtocolHandler method; this scenario could be indeed useful for Android, since it doesn't implement it.